katiejeanne/leet-code-tutorials/200-number-of-islands/README.md

 This tutorial demonstrates a typical solution to LeetCode 200, _Number of Islands_, using JavaScript.
 This tutorial is aimed at developers who are familiar with the basics of JavaScript but less experienced with LeetCode style problems.

-A graph problem looks at a set of nodes and their connections, known as a graph, and analyzes that structure to answer the given question.

-In _Number of Islands_, the graph takes the form of a 2-dimensional array where `1`s represent land and `0`s represent water.
+In _Number of Islands_, the problem presents a graph in the form of a 2-dimensional array where `1`s represent land and `0`s represent water.
 When multiple land cells are directly adjacent to each other they are considered part of the same island.
 The problem asks us to count the number of islands in the graph.

 This tutorial will demonstrate how to navigate around a grid programmatically, track visited cells, and maintain a count of islands identified along the way.
 We will also write a Depth-First Search (DFS) function to help us group land cells into islands.
 In the end, we'll have created a solution that uses DFS to count each island in the provided grid.